mariyantasniaashra-netizen/Healthcare-administration-prompt-library-/README(9).md

 ## Overview

-This repository contains a 10-prompt AI Prompt Library for **CareLink Medical Centre**, designed to automate repetitive **patient appointment scheduling and administrative follow-up** tasks.
+This repository contains 10-prompts for **CareLink Medical Centre**, designed to automate repetitive **patient appointment scheduling and administrative follow-up** tasks.

-The project was developed for an **AI in Business** assessment focused on applying prompt engineering to a real business workflow, demonstrating iterative prompt improvement, evaluating business value, and addressing responsible AI risks.

 ---